Academic Advising - 256-7170

 Campus Security - 256-7585 or 256-7911

 University Campus Security officers are responsible for providing the campus community with around-the-clock unarmed security services.
-Campus Security is located at the Third Street entrance in the Warehouse Building.
+Campus Security is located at the Green Street entrance in the Warehouse Building.
 Campus Security cooperates with federal, state and local law enforcement agencies to resolve reported criminal activity on campus.
 Campus Security supervises a network of "blue lights" emergency telephones placed throughout the campus.
 Evening escort services are available upon request.

 Career Development Center - 256-7054